Poland's Celebration of Fermentation

 Poland has a long history of hard winters, changing border lines and long wars - fermentation has been a necessary food preservation technique during many times of hardship when money and fresh vegetables were in short supply or ‘home’ became a difficult place to find.
 Oh, it’s also popular because they just love making (and drinking) vodka.

 Today, it’s a pure Polish passion simply because those mouldy delights their grannies taught them how to make, although no longer necessary, are still damn delicious.
 Every family have their own secret recipes and in every home you will find shelves stocked with jars and tubs both expectantly empty and fabulously full.
+[Learn all kinds of family secrets at Ferment Fest 2019!]

 Which fermented products should you try in Poland?